-Downton Abbey star Michelle Dockery has marked a heartbreaking birthday by making preparations for her fiance's funeral.
+Downton Abbey star Michelle Dockery was preparing to bid a heartbreaking farewell to her fiance today after spending her birthday making preparations for his funeral.

 The Golden Globe winning actress was engaged to public relations director John Dineen, who died on Sunday morning in a hospice in Ireland after a long illness.

 The 34-year-old, originally from Waterfall near Cork city, had been working with the FTI Consulting firm in London.

 Dockery, who turned 34 yesterday, is understood to have spent the couple's final days together visiting the Marymount Hospice in Co Cork where Mr Dineen was being cared for in recent weeks.

 In a brief statement the family appealed for privacy as they made the final preparations for a private funeral service in Co Cork today.

 "The family is very grateful for the support and kindness they have received but would kindly request that they are left to grieve in private," a spokeswoman said for the actress said.